 New Research By Dr. Amanda Shore

 Assistant Professor at Farmindale State College and Marine Biologist Dr. Amanda Shore through research funded by the National Science Foundation studied the Flower Garden Banks which are located 100 miles from the Texas and Louisiana coast line.
 The research hopes to determine whether extreme storms pose a long-term threat to the Flower Garden Banks.
-Dr. Amanda Shore helped to publish an article “Frontiers | On a Reef Far, Far Away: Anthropogenic Impacts Following Extreme Storms Affect Sponge Health and Bacterial Communities | Marine Science
+Dr. Amanda Shore helped to publish an article “Frontiers | On a Reef Far, Far Away: Anthropogenic Impacts Following Extreme Storms Affect Sponge Health and Bacterial Communities | Marine Science”

 Over the past three decades, nearshore marine ecosystems have experienced population declines, due in part to stressors associated with terrestrial runoff.
-It has been assumed, however, that offshore marine ecosystems (> 100 km from land) are not impacted significantly by terrestrial runoff.
+It has been assumed, however, that offshore marine ecosystems (more than 100 km from land) are not impacted significantly by terrestrial runoff.
 These recent findings challenge this assumption and suggest that flooding events can impact even very far offshore ecosystems.
 The surprisingly far reach of contaminated floodwaters observed in the FGBNMS has raised concerns about the risk of disease outbreaks in the FGBNMS, and this ground-breaking discovery has been recently highlighted by various media outlets including Houston Public Media and the National Science Foundation’s web panel for Research News.

 For more information about this important research, read the full press release or read the full research.